kirangn514-sketch/dev-Temp/Javascript.md

 // ============================================

 /*
-INTERVIEWER: "What is async/await?
+testER: "What is async/await?
 How does it relate to Promises?"

 ANSWER: "Async/await is syntactic sugar built on top of Promises.
 The 'async' keyword makes a function return a Promise.